 Open the shell and pull out the parts.

 The part in the upper right can be opened to find another section.

 Here we have the entire brewer.
 On the Top Row, we have the Dripper and Waterspout.
-Underneath, is the Water Bottle and the Multi.
+Underneath, are the Water Bottle and the Multi.
 We’ll go through each later.
 Now, all we need is a mug or jar to brew our coffee into.

 Measuring the Coffee

 Also included in the Gabi Drip Master is a scoop, which is incorrectly labeled as 15 grams.
 It doesn’t hold 15 grams.
 It holds 6-7 grams of coffee.
 The mislabeling won’t be a problem because we are going to keep the math simple.

 We are going to brew 10 ounces of coffee.
 This means 3 scoops will give us approximately 20 grams of coffee.
 Since 10 ounces is about 300 milliliters, this works out to a brew ratio of 15:1 (15 parts water to 1 part coffee).